 “Hey Kids!
 It’s Digital Marketing Board Game Night.
 Kids.
 Kids?”

-- Longevity: Digital marketing agencies come and go all the time, so it matters when an agency stays in business for more than five years.
+- Longevity: Digital marketing agencies come and go all the time, so it matters when an online marketing agency stays in business for more than five years.
 Even better is if you’re able to find an agency that’s been executing on SEO campaigns since the early days of Google (think 10+ years).

 - Size: How big is your agency?
 Is it a two-person shop where a vacation or unexpected illness stops everything?
 Or a behemoth where your account gets the ‘C’ team working on it?
 Try to get a feel for how equipped an agency is to carry out what they’ve promised.